Adam Huss

-Adam Huss (born March 1, 1977) is an American television and film actor, producer and writer.
-Huss is best known for his role as Josh Kantos in the Starz TV series Power and as Lance on The Bold and the Beautiful.
+Adam Thomas Huss (born March 1, 1977) is an American actor.
+Huss is best known for his role as Josh Kantos in the Starz TV series Power, Lance in the CBS soap opera The Bold and the Beautiful, and Nikolas Cassadine in the ABC soap opera General Hospital.
 He was also an on-air radio personality "Big City Kid" or "BCK" on Radio Disney affiliate.

 Biography

 Huss is from Long Island and graduated with a BA in Drama from Binghamton University.
 He married his boyfriend, fellow actor Adam Bucci, on July 25, 2019.